Rachel1809/Data-analysis-employee-s-wage/README.md

 # Wage and its dependence on other factors

-- This is a final data analysis project of Applied statistics for scientist and engineers II.
+- This is a final data analysis project of Applied Statistics for Scientist and Engineers II.
 - The language used in this project is `R`, and the report is written with the support of RMarkdown.
 - The report includes 5 main parts:
   - About the dataset: description of data, structure of data and data pre-processing.